Carmel Academy

-In 2020, Carmel Academy announced their plans to close at the end of the school year.
+In 2020, Carmel Academy announced its plans to close at the end of the school year.

 History

-The school opened in a rented space in Port Chester, New York in 1998.
-The school was established by parents who were unable to send their children to the Solomon Schechter School of Westchester in White Plains, New York, as that school was oversubscribed.
-The parents wanted the teaching of the torah to go by themes instead of being taught chronologically, and it wanted the school to mix its instruction of world history with Jewish history.
+The school opened in a rented space in Port Chester, New York, in 1998.
+The school was established by parents who were unable to send their children to the Solomon Schechter School of Westchester (now the Leffell School) in White Plains, New York, as that school was oversubscribed.
+The parents wanted the teaching of Torah to go by themes instead of being taught chronologically, and it wanted the school to mix its instruction of world history with Jewish history.
 The school had 24 students when it opened.

 The school has been located in Greenwich since 2001.
 Originally, the school occupied areas within Temple Sholom, the largest synagogue in Greenwich.
 The school's physical education program consisted of weekly visits to the YMCA and basketball, played with a basketball hoop in the parking lot of the temple.
 In 2005 it had 108 students.
 In 2006 it had 130 students.

-In the 2000s, The Japanese School of New York had vacant buildings due to their decreased student population.
+In the 2000s, The Japanese School of New York (Greenwich Japanese School) had vacant buildings due to their decreased student population.
 In 2006, the Westchester Fairfield Hebrew Academy purchased The Japanese School of New York's 15 Ridgeway campus from the Japanese Education Alliance for $20 million, and classes began there in September 2006.
-The Japanese School still uses the campus for classes.
+The Japanese School continued to the campus for classes.
 The Hebrew school leased several buildings on the campus to the Japanese school for up to eight years.

 In 2006, Carmel school administrators decided to place a maximum enrolment of 325 students, with a maximum of two classes with 18 students each per grade, so that the school's students receive individual attention from teachers.
 As of 2009, the school has about 230 students.

+The school received its final name in 2011.

-In 2020, Carmel Academy announced that they would close down at the end of the school year.
-A letter from Carmel referred students to the Leffell School, stating that there would be integration of Carmel programs there, although Lefell stated that Carmel was simply closing and that it was not merging into Lefell.
+In 2020, Carmel Academy announced that it would close down at the end of the school year.
+A letter from Carmel referred students to the Leffell School, stating that there would be integration of Carmel programs there, although Leffell stated that Carmel was simply closing and that it was not merging into Lefell.
+Leffell was to take many of the students at Carmel.

+The Brunswick School, which was scheduled to acquire the Carmel Academy site, planned to convert it into a preschool and housing for employees.
+The Japanese School moved into another facility in Greenwich.
+Brunswick acquired the former Carmel Academy site in September 2023.